SociallyIneptWeeb/AICoverGen/README.md

 WebUI is under constant development and testing, but you can try it out right now on both local and colab!

+## Changelog

+- WebUI for easier conversions and downloading of voice models
+- Support for cover generations from a local audio file
+- Option to keep intermediate files generated. e.g. Isolated vocals/instrumentals
+- Download suggested public voice models from table with search/tag filters
+- Support for Pixeldrain download links for voice models

 ## Colab notebook

 For those without a powerful enough GPU, you may try AICoverGen out using Google Colab.